Artyom17/layers/README.md

     Exposed=Window,
     Constructor(XRSession session, XRWebGLRenderingContext context, optional XRLayerInit imageInit) ] interface XRLayer {
-  readonly attribute boolean chromaticAberration;
+  readonly attribute boolean chromaticAberrationCorrection;
   readonly attribute boolean blendTextureSourceAlpha;

   void requestUpdate();
 };
 ```
 There are certain properties / attributes of layers which are common across all types of the layers.
 Such common attributes should be declared in base XRLayer and XRLayerInit types:
-* `chromaticAberration` - controls chromatic aberration correction on per-layer basis.
+* `chromaticAberrationCorrection` - controls chromatic aberration correction on per-layer basis.
 This would be beneficial for the layers like Quads and Cylinders, especially with the text.
 * `blendTextureSourceAlpha` - enables the layer's texture alpha channel; when it is set to `true` then the layer composition uses the alpha channel for the blending of the layer's image against the destination.
 The image's color channels must be encoded with premultiplied alpha.
 When the image has no alpha channel then this flag is ignored.
 If this flag is not set then the image is treated as if each texel is opaque, regardless of the presence of an alpha channel.
 The blending opration between the source and destination is an addition.
 The formula for the blending of each color component is as follows: `destination_color = (source_color + (destination_color * (1 - source_alpha)))`.
 > **TODO** Verify with WebGL folks